-A cap on the total amount of benefits, including housing benefit a household can receive is being introduced.
-It is being phased in from April.
+A cap on the total amount of benefits, including housing benefit a household can receive has been introduced from April 2013.
+Southwark residents will start to be affected from August 2013.
 By September 2013, the Benefits Cap will apply in all parts of the country